toasterparty/mechabellum-modding/doc/reccomended_formations.md

 I think X is left and right, and Y is forwards/backwards.

 The game can take reccomendations from the internet that don't exist on file.
 I think the local ones are appended to ones downloaded from the internet, or this is a caching optimization.

+In code, the list of reccomendations is `GameRiver.Client.RecommendFormManager.dataInfo`